Cellular Aging: What Causes Cells to Age?

 It’s likely you’ve never given much thought to your cells.
 After biology courses, most of us don’t end up in jobs studying tiny organelles on a daily basis.

-However, the ones among us who did have found the secret to aging healthfully, and it all has to do with your cells.
+However, the ones among us who did have found the secret to aging healthfully, and it all has to do with your cell biology.

 Aging isn’t just chronological, it’s biological.
 Your cells determine your biological age, which can be older or younger than your chronological age.
 Because our bodies are foundationally made of cells, as our cells age, we age.